flex-storefront/flex-docs/src/content/docs/storefront/Features/authentication.md

 ### Authentication status in navigation

-Those pages are generally accessible only if the user is logged in (Checkout, Order history, My Account, etc.).
-To protect a route to be accessible while anonymous, simply declare an instance of `AuthGuard` on the route definition:
+We can protect routes which we want to be accessible only if the user is logged in (i.e. Checkout, Order history, My Account, etc.).
+Simply declare an instance of `AuthGuard` on the route definition:

 ```dart
 AutoRoute(